xq2187/Python-Project-X/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Run instructions
+## Run Instructions
+1. Download data.csv and Project_FinalVersion.ipynb.

+2. Change path variable to the absolute path of data.csv file.

+3. Run Project_FinalVersion.ipynb file and get the anticipated result.

 ## Authors

 Yashi Huang (yh3068) # data preprocessing part, commitment shown as "hys19960"

-Yuhui Gao (yg2606) # RandomForest and XGBoost part,commitment shown as "#GMundell2"
+Yuhui Gao (yg2606) # RandomForest and XGBoost part,commitment shown as "GMundell2"

 Xuchen Qiu (xq2187) # LightGBM and CatBoost part, commitment shown as "Your Name" and "xq2187"